softwarepub/hermes/docs/adr/0006-use-python-in-docker-as-base-technology.md

 ## Pros and Cons of the Options

 ### Python >= 3.10

+We provide Python packages to be installable through standard channels (e.g., pip, conda, etc.)

 * Good, because Pattern matching
 * Bad, because Not massively backwards-compatible